liizmaria/forecasting_net_prophet/README.md

 # Forecasting Net with Prophet

-* I've been tasked with analyzing the company's financial and user data in clever ways to make the company grow.
+* I've been tasked to analyze the company's financial and user data in clever ways to make the company grow.
 So, I want to find out if the ability to predict search traffic can translate into the ability to successfully trade the stock.

-* In a bid to drive revenue, producing a Jupyter notebook that contains your data preparation, analysis, and visualizations for all the time series data that the company needs to understand.
+* In a bid to drive revenue, producing a Jupyter notebook that contains the data preparation, analysis, and visualizations for all the time series data that the company needs to understand.

 ## Technologies